natebrennand/Sokoban/README.md

 This will run each search with 3 maps provided by Voris.

 To run an indivual puzzle, use `python main.py path/to/the/puzzle.txt`.
 All puzzle provided by Jon Voris are located in the `sokoban_boards/` directory.

+To compare only GBFS and A* use the `--informed` flag.

+- a copy of the data I gathered on my local machine in `standard_test_output.txt`
+- a comparison of GBFS & A* on more complicated puzzles is in `informed_test_output.txt`

 ---
 ##Overview